 It probably doesn’t come as a surprise to many that the Apple Macbook is in this list.
 Macbooks have been consistently rated as the top laptop, with good reason.
 Macs have amazing performance, consistency, and longevity amongst laptops.
 While there are several versions of the Macbook, the Macbook Pro is considered the premium version amongst the Macbooks.

-The 13 inch Apple Macbook Pro starts at $1,699 and weighs 3.0 pounds.
-Supercharged with the Apple’s M1 Chip, the performance of this computer is top notch.
+First released in 2021, the 14 inch Apple Macbook Pro weighs 3.5 pounds.
+Supercharged with the Apple’s M1 Pro Chip, the performance of this computer is top notch.
 This laptop is for those who need power performance, such as heavy video editing or intense graphics design.
 Or simply for those who want a premium laptop that’ll last.
 The model we recommend includes 16GB of RAM and 512GB of storage.
-Ports on the Macbook 13 Pro include:
+Ports on the Macbook 14 Pro include:

 - 1x 3.5mm headphone jack

-The Macbook Pro 13 comes with a retina display and also includes a 720p web camera.
+The Macbook Pro 14 comes with a retina display and also includes a 1080p web camera.
 The Magic Keyboard is backlit and comes with the Touchbar and Touch ID.
 It is comfortable to type on.
-Battery power is said to be 16 hours of web surfing, more than sufficient to power through a normal work day.
+Battery power is said to be 17 hours of web surfing, more than sufficient to power through a normal work day.

 One advantage of the Mac ecosystem is connectivity to all Apple devices.
 For example, items in your Macbook can be easily interconnected to your iPad, offering transferability agmonst devices.
 As with most Macbooks, the main drawback is the lack of ports and the cost.
 Also, for those who rely on Microsoft Excel, Macbook’s version of Microsoft Excel has more limited functionality than windows.